Girolamo Bernerio

 Girolamo Cardinal Bernerio, O.P.
-(1540 – 5 August 1611) was an Italian Cardinal of the Roman Catholic Church.
+(1540 – 5 August 1611) was an Italian Catholic prelate who served as Bishop of Ascoli Piceno from 1586 to 1605.
+He was made a cardinal in 1587.

 Biography

 Bernerio was born in Corregio.
 He served as Bishop of Ascoli Piceno from 1586 until his resignation in 1605.
-He was elevated to Cardinal on 16 November 1586 and installed as the Cardinal-Priest of S. Tommaso in Parione the following year.
+He was elevated to cardinal on 16 November 1586 and installed as the Cardinal-Priest of S. Tommaso in Parione the following year.
 He subsequently became the Cardinal-Priest of S. Maria sopra Minerva (1589), the Cardinal-Priest of S. Lorenzo in Lucina (1602), the Cardinal-Bishop of Albano (1603) and the Cardinal-Bishop of Porto e Santa Rufina (1607).

 On 7 September 1586, Bernario was consecrated to the episcopacy by Giulio Antonio Santorio with Giulio Masetti, Bishop of Reggio Emilia, and Ottavio Paravicini, Bishop of Alessandria, serving as co-consecrators.
-Through his own consecration of Galeazzo Sanvitale, Cardinal Bernerio is in the episcopal lineage of Pope Francis, Pope Benedict XVI, and most modern bishops.
+Through his own consecration of Galeazzo Sanvitale, Bernerio is in the episcopal lineage of Pope Francis, Pope Benedict XVI, and most modern bishops.